Vivekpalankar/UNIX-Concepts-and-Applications/README.markdown

 Every effort will be made to ensure that the information provided is correct and complete.
 Referring to platform specific manual(s) before running any command or program is recommended.

-The publisher agreement explicitely prohibits reproduction and distribution of any part of the book in any form or by any means.
-No copyright infringment is intended and all rights belong where they are due.
+The publisher agreement explicitly prohibits reproduction and distribution of any part of the book in any form or by any means.
+No copyright infringement is intended and all rights belong where they are due.